Unarmed black man shot by Minneapolis police officer dies

 The BCA said the officers' names will be released after they are interviewed by investigators.
 Both have been placed on administrative leave.

-(Additional reporting and writing by Suzannah Gonzales and Fiona Ortiz in Chicago; Editing by Jonathan Oatis and Tom Brown)
+(Additional reporting and writing by Suzannah Gonzales and Fiona Ortiz in Chicago; Editing by Jonathan Oatis, Tom Brown and Ken Wills)